michaelsoniat/single-particle-tracking-scripts/README.md

 If you find this script useful, please cite:

 Finkelstein IJ, Visnapuu ML, Greene EC.
 Single-molecule imaging reveals mechanisms of protein disruption by a DNA translocase.
 Nature.
 2010 Dec 16;468(7326):983-7. doi: [10.1038/nature09561](https://doi.org/10.1038/nature09561).
 Epub 2010 Nov 24.
-PMID: 21107319; PMCID: [Single-molecule imaging reveals mechanisms of protein disruption by a DNA translocase - PubMed](https://pubmed.ncbi.nlm.nih.gov/21107319/).
+PMID: 21107319; PMCID: [PMC3230117](https://pubmed.ncbi.nlm.nih.gov/21107319/).

 # Alternative Packages #
-This script was developed to track single-particle trajectories in one dimension and has been superseded by much more powerful packages for more detailed trajectory analysis.
+This script was developed to track single-particle trajectories in one dimension and has been superseded by much more powerful packages.
 The incomplete list below summarizes a few resources to get the user started.

 - eLife paper and link
 - anything else? zzz-@Mike, please add link